int

 Legendary player Terrence Watanabe

-American multimillionaire of Japanese origin Terrance Watanabe has the following records in huge losses in the casino : 5 million for one-stop, 127 million for the year and about 200 million within a few years of playing.
+American multimillionaire of Japanese origin, Terrance Watanabe, has the following records of huge losses in the casino: $ 5 million for one stop, $ 127 million for the year, and approximately $ 200 million within a few years of playing.

-We want to acquaint you with this unique personality.
+We would like to introduce you to this unique individual.

 Success Story

 I must say, he was a very talented businessman and leader.
-A modest company was turned into a huge empire which annual revenue in the early 2000s was about three hundred million dollars.
+A modest company was transformed into a huge empire, with an annual revenue of approximately $300 million in the early 2000s.

-Terrance Watanabe worked very hard and had no time for personal life.
-His relatives say that Terrence never even had a romantic relationship, because he was completely absorbed in the affairs of the company.
+Terrance Watanabe worked very hard and had no time for a personal life.
+His relatives say that Terrence never had a romantic relationship, as he was completely absorbed in the company's affairs.

 In 2000, Watanabe sold the company for an undisclosed amount, but no one doubted that Terrence earned on it well.
 Anyway, he had plenty of money.

-Watanabe decided to devote herself to charity and catch up more fun.
-He participated in various projects, became a well-known philanthropist, unsuccessfully dabbled in the restaurant business, but nothing brought him satisfaction.
+Watanabe decided to devote herself to charity and have more fun.
+He participated in various projects, became a well-known philanthropist, unsuccessfully dabbled in the restaurant business, but nothing satisfied him.

 After all, he filled the emptiness in his soul with gambling.
-I must say that the person who can devote all day long to his hobby, should not go to the casino.
-Very high risk of the situation that happened to Terrance Watanabe.
+I must say that the person who can devote all day long to his hobby should not go to the casino.
+There is a significant risk of a situation similar to the one that occurred with Terrance Watanabe.

 Getting to know the Casino

-Terrence first played in one of the Harrah's Casino in Iowa, where he, of course, immediately became a VIP customer.
-A couple of years later, he traveled to Las Vegas and since then almost always played there.
+Terrence first played in one of the Harrah's casinos in Iowa, where he, of course, immediately became a VIP customer.
+A couple of years later, he traveled to Las Vegas and, since then, has almost always played there.

 In 2006, he regularly visited Wynn Las Vegas, where he played at maximum bets and regularly left large amounts in cash.
-It all ended in that Steve Wynn found out about his compulsive gambling and alcoholic and Terrence was denied of service.
+It all ended in that Steve Wynn found out about his compulsive gambling and alcoholism, and Terrence was denied service.

 But the efforts of Mr. Wynn did not save Watanabe from financial ruin.